monsieurPale/Funkillers/README.md

 # Funky Drivers

-These drivers expose process termination APIs (e.g., `ZwTerminateProcess`) that can be used to terminate arbitrary processes (e.g., EDR process).
+These drivers expose process termination APIs (e.g., `ZwTerminateProcess`) that can be used to terminate arbitrary processes (e.g. EDR).
-Vulnerabilities reported to MITRE CVE program.
+None of the drivers is flagged are malicious on VirusTotal.
+All vulnerabilities are "ZeroDays".

 ## Driver 1 - GOLINK Software `GoFly.sys`